 From multiverses strung together by Marvel’s anthologies of comic books to the allegorical Narnian plains from C.S.
 Lewis’s Chronicles, The Walt Disney Company is no stranger to exposing its audience to high fantasy and the adventures that await.
-But no matter how free we let ourselves roam, no matter how mainstream high-fantasy may become, we must always keep the objective, established understanding of what is good and what is evil.
+But no matter how free we let ourselves roam, no matter how mainstream high-fantasy may become, we must always keep the objective, established understanding of what is good and evil.

 Disney Channel’s latest show, The Owl House, tells the story of a girl trapped in a demon realm where she will learn and use witchcraft while befriending an actual demon.
 The show follows in the footsteps of Netflix’s Disenchantment and Fox’s Lucifer.
-They present themselves with a foolishly arrogant prospective that drops everything–even the barebones of age-old ideological definitions of good and evil–into the bin of “high-fantasy make-believe,” demoting the reality of Angels and Demons to harmless mythology.
+They present themselves with a foolishly arrogant perspective that drops everything–even the barebones of age-old ideological definitions of good and evil–into the bin of “high-fantasy make-believe,” demoting the reality of Angels and Demons to harmless mythology.

 Spreading Demonic Levels of Confusion

 The trailer for Disney Channel’s The Owl House ends with the protagonist saying, “I know it looks slightly different…But if you look at it from a different perspective, it’s just like home.”